 To them, #DoYou means “be yourself, let your inner confidence shine through.”

-Want to pull off bold color?
+Want to pull off bold colour?
 Easy: Pair it with white and denim.
 “This skirt has been with me since I was 14.
 I've worn it so many times I can't count!” says model Melodie Monrose.
 Here, she makes her mustard yellow mini even better by pairing it with Gap’s Eyelet Victorian Top and 1969 denim shirt jacket.

-Classics like these are also perfect for showing off your favorite vintage finds—another tip from Melodie.
+Classics like these are also perfect for showing off your favourite vintage finds—another tip from Melodie.
 “I love accessorizing with one-of-a-kind vintage pieces,” she says.
 “My style is a mix of high and low.”

 Singer/songwriter Judith Hill knows how to make the most of her summer.
 For the musician, the season is all about “bike riding, warm night parties, sandals, ice cream cake, summer jam sessions.”
 And when she’s spending time in New Orleans, she loves grabbing a bite to eat at The Joint.
 “It’s a perfect little BBQ spot with a lot of personality,” she says.

-When partaking in all of her favorite activities, Judith knows the exact summer look to wear.
+When partaking in all of her favourite activities, Judith knows the exact summer look to wear.
 “The jean jacket and white dress has a very cheerful Americana look that is great for the summertime,” she says.
 “When I just want to relax in the park or at a restaurant, this is the perfect outfit.”

 Singer/songwriter Judith Hill was born with a melody in her bones.
 “I'm a soul singer born and raised in Los Angeles,” she says.
 “I grew up in a musical family, as both of my parents are musicians.
 I studied music composition in college and went on to perform around the world after school.”

 Recently, performing has brought her to the vibrant city of New Orleans.
-When in NoLa, her favorite activity is to take a swamp tour.
+When in NoLa, her favourite activity is to take a swamp tour.
 “It is so beautiful and a healing experience,” she says.
-And in a city that thrives on its food culture, Judith definitely has her favorite spot to chow down.
+And in a city that thrives on its food culture, Judith definitely has her favourite spot to chow down.
 “Shaya is a wonderful restaurant with really great Israeli food!
 The hummus and pita is a must.”

 As she makes her way around the Louisiana city, Judith relies on the perfect outfit for style and ease.
 “This look is comfortable and casual, yet easily dressed up and ready for the parties because of the hat,” Judith says.
 “I love complementing simple looks with accent pieces.
 It brings the look together in a very powerful way.”